fvanevski/google_search_mcp/README.md

     *Note: Replace `/path/to/your/project` with the actual path to the project directory.*

 2.  **Use the Tools:** Once connected, you can use the exposed tools in your chat or agent interactions with natural language queries or structured calls.
-For example, to perform a Google search, you could send the following structured tool call:
+For example, to perform a Google search for recent PDF documents about machine learning, you could send the following structured tool call:

     ```json
     {
       "tool": "google_search",
       "arguments": {
-        "query": "What is the weather in London?"
+        "query": "machine learning",
+        "dateRestrict": "m1",
+        "fileType": "pdf"
       }
     }
     ```